greentfrapp/project-asimov/guide_fairness.md

 Equal FPR.
 This also implies equal TNR.

-Can be seen as the opposite of predictive parity.

-For animals predicted to be not fat, the probability of actually being not fat should be equal regardless for cats or dogs.
+For thin animals, the probability of actually being predicted fat (i.e. wrong prediction) should be equal regardless for cats or dogs.

-For people predicted as bad credit, the probability of actually being bad credit should be equal regardless for men or women.
+For people with bad credit, the probability of being predicted good (i.e. wrong prediction) should be equal regardless for men or women.

 ### False negative error rate balance <dt-cite cite="chouldechova2017fair"></dt-cite>